 - 1 cup sugar

 - 1/2 cup brown sugar

-Bake 20 - 22 minutes or until a toothpick inserted into the center of a muffin comes out clean.
-Cool in pan for 5 minutes before turning onto a cooling rack.
+- Bake 20 - 22 minutes, or until golden and a toothpick inserted into the center of the muffins comes out clean.